ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>High Wind Warning issued March 15 at 12:59PM CDT until March 15 at 9:00PM CDT by NWS Paducah KY</h2>
+   <h2>Wind Advisory issued March 15 at 6:48PM CDT until March 16 at 7:00AM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">* WHAT...South winds 15 to 25 mph with gusts up to 60 mph.
+   <div style="font-size:120%">* WHAT...West winds 15 to 25 mph with gusts up to 45 mph.

       * WHERE...Portions of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.

-      * WHEN...Until 9 PM CDT this evening.
+      * WHEN...Until 7 AM CDT Monday.

-      * IMPACTS...Damaging winds will blow down trees and power lines.
+      * IMPACTS...Gusty winds will blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.
-      Widespread power outages are expected.
-Travel will be difficult, especially for high profile vehicles.
    </div>
 </p>